 Although morphologically somewhat similar to the more tropical Racemobambos, DNA analysis has shown that it is not closely related.

-Delightful bamboos forming curtain-like cascades of very attractive foliage, without the messy sheaths seen in Chusquea species of similar habit, leaves slightly crinkled, glossy, very smooth, paper-thin and rustling.
-Very resistant to pests and potentially well-suited to indoor cultivation, but now very rare in western horticulture, and included here only because Himalayacalamus planatus was previously misidentified and cultivated under the name Neomicrocalamus microphyllus, and plants under that name have also sometimes been purchased directly from China.
-To complicate matters further, however, the validly published name N. microphyllus is a synonym of Ampelocalamus microphyllus, and the plants that were described under an invalid name as N. microphyllus are actually N. prainii.
+Delightful bamboos forming curtain-like cascades of attractive foliage, without the messy persistent sheaths of Chusquea species of similar habit, leaves slightly crinkled, glossy, very smooth, paper-thin.
+Very resistant to pests and potentially well-suited to indoor cultivation, but now very rare in western horticulture.
+Included here because Himalayacalamus planatus was previously misidentified at Kew, and cultivated under the name Neomicrocalamus microphyllus.
+To complicate matters further, Ampelocalamus microphyllus has sometimes been mistakenly placed in Neomicrocalamus as N. microphyllus.
+Separately, plants of N. prainii from Tibet were published under an invalid name as N. microphyllus.
+Plants have sometimes been sold directly from China misnamed as N. microphyllus.

 Used for weaving, especially the hats and brightly coloured ornamental basketry of Bhutan.